 Puno is located in southeast Peru on the shores of Lake Titicaca, the highest navigable lake in the world.
 Over 190 km long and 64 km wide, the lake reaches a maximum depth of almost 300 m.
 Its waters contain many native species of fish and its severe surroundings and the great mountains of the Cordillera Real end it a mysterious atmosphere.
 The region's climate is cold and dry, with a four month rainy season.

-Puno was the centre of the altiplano's early civilisations, home to the oldest urban centre of the Pucará civilisation, which produced monumental architecture and excellent pottery.
-It was this culture which was the first to domesticate plants and animals in the area, leading to the eventual rise of the Tiahuanaco civilisation.
+Puno was the center of the altiplano's early civilizations, home to the oldest urban centre of the Pucará civilization, which produced monumental architecture and excellent pottery.
+It was this culture which was the first to domesticate plants and animals in the area, leading to the eventual rise of the Tiahuanaco civilization.

 On the way to the airport we will visit the pre-Inca burial towers of Sillustani.